Doctors Note Logo

 Active Recovery: The Best Stretches to Do Under Red Light

-Pairing red light therapy with targeted stretching can enhance muscle repair, reduce soreness, and improve flexibility by boosting cellular energy, increasing blood flow, and warming tissues for deeper holds.
-This approach also promotes relaxation and joint mobility to support stress relief and active recovery.
+Combining red light therapy with targeted stretching may enhance muscle recovery, reduce soreness, and improve flexibility.
+Red light therapy works by boosting cellular energy (ATP production), increasing blood flow, and warming tissues—allowing for deeper, more effective stretches.
+Together, they support joint mobility, active recovery, and stress relief.

 answer background